miraland-labs/miraland/docs/src/developing/transaction_confirmation.md

 ### Use healthy RPC nodes when fetching blockhashes

 By fetching the latest blockhash with the `"confirmed"` commitment level from an RPC node, it’s going to respond with the blockhash for the latest confirmed block that it’s aware of.
-Solana’s block propagation protocol prioritizes sending blocks to staked nodes so RPC nodes naturally lag about a block behind the rest of the cluster.
+Miraland’s block propagation protocol prioritizes sending blocks to staked nodes so RPC nodes naturally lag about a block behind the rest of the cluster.
 They also have to do more work to handle application requests and can lag a lot more under heavy user traffic.

 Lagging RPC nodes can therefore respond to blockhash requests with blockhashes that were confirmed by the cluster quite awhile ago.
 By default, a lagging RPC node detects that it is more than 150 slots behind the cluster will stop responding to requests, but just before hitting that threshold they can still return a blockhash that is just about to expire.